-Kim Kardashian Reportedly Gave Jared Kushner A List Of People To Pardon, Including Hip Hop Artists
+Kim Kardashian Reportedly Gave Jared Kushner A List Of People To Pardon, Including Hip-Hop Artists

 No official list of names has been shared, but the source maintained that “They’re going to be pardoning a lot of people—pardons that even Obama wouldn’t do.”

-The President’s son in law has been having a significant issue convincing liberals to agree with him on anything, which could be a valid contributing point for his working with Kardashian to push for clemency for the individuals on the list.
+The president’s son-in-law has been having a significant issue convincing liberals to agree with him on anything, which could be a valid contributing point for his working with Kardashian to push for clemency for the individuals on the list.

-In recent months, Kushner has cultivated a close relationship with CNN host and criminal-justice reform advocate Van Jones, also most likely as part of his liberal ‘olive branch.’
+In recent months, Kushner has cultivated a close relationship with CNN host and criminal justice reform advocate Van Jones, also most likely as part of his liberal “olive branch.”

 “Jared is obsessed with Van,” one Trump adviser said.
-Kushner invited Jones to the White House multiple times and the two communicate frequently,
+Kushner invited Jones to the White House multiple times and the two communicate frequently.